U.S. boutique banks woo French bankers in Paris advisory push: sources

 Lazard’s Aramco win gave Pigasse prestige outside France, making him a top candidate for U.S. rivals.

-Earlier this year the 51-year old banker held talks with Mediobanca (MDBI.MI) over a possible move to the Italian investment bank, led by Chief Executive Alberto Nagel, two sources with direct knowledge of the talks told Reuters.
+Earlier this year the 51-year old banker held talks with Mediobanca over a possible move to the Italian investment bank, led by Chief Executive Alberto Nagel, two sources with direct knowledge of the talks told Reuters.

 Mediobanca was not immediately available for comment.